shivvo/anvil/README.md

 10. `cd` into the repository and run the following commands:
     ```
     vagrant up
-    vagrant halt
-    vagrant up
+    vagrant reload
     ```

 ## How do I use this?

-Whenever after completing steps 1 - 8 of the install process, you can repeat steps 9 and 10 as often as you'd like to setup a new LDE for a new project.
+After completing steps 1 - 8 of the install process, you can repeat steps 9 and 10 as often as you'd like to setup a new LDE for a new project.

 Once the LDE is fully provisioned, simply `vagrant ssh` and use the machine as you please.
 If you would like to have files on your system available to the VM, drop them into the LDE's folder - the directory is automatically shared inside the LDE at the **/vagrant** folder.